• COMING SOON

 • University of Houston

-Before devoting himself to Torah and Jewish studies, he was an award-winning competitive ballroom dancer and an accomplished impressionist oil painter.
-Today, he lives in Los Angeles with his wife, three daughters, and a female dog—happily outnumbered five to one.
+In his younger years, before devoting himself to Torah and Jewish studies, he was an award-winning competitive ballroom dancer, swimming champion and an accomplished impressionist oil painter in high school.
+He even became a proficient surfer in his college years.

 Previous